Council of Lithuania: Historical background and Vilnius Conference

 After the last Partition of the Polish-Lithuanian Commonwealth in 1795, Lithuania had become part of the Russian Empire.
-During the 19th century, the Poles and the Lithuanians attempted to restore their independence.
+During the 19th century, the Poles and Lithuanians attempted to restore their independence.
 They rebelled during the November Uprising in 1830 and the January Uprising in 1863, but the first realistic opportunity came about during World War I. In 1915, Germany occupied Lithuania as its troops marched towards Russia.
 After the Russian Revolution in 1917, opportunities for independence opened up.
-Germany, avoiding direct annexation, tried to find a middle path that would involve some kind of union with Germany.
+Germany, avoiding direct annexation, tried to find a middle path that would involve some form of union with Germany.
 In the light of upcoming peace negotiations with Russia, the Germans agreed to allow the Vilnius Conference, hoping that it would proclaim that the Lithuanian nation wanted to be detached from Russia and wished for a closer relationship with Germany.
 However, the conference, held between 18 and 23 September 1917, adopted a resolution that an independent Lithuania should be established and that a closer relationship with Germany would depend on whether it recognized the new state.
-On 21 September, the attendees at the conference elected a 20-member Council of Lithuania to establish this resolution.
-The German authorities did not allow that resolution to be published, but they did permit the council to proceed.
-The authorities censored the council's newspaper, Lietuvos aidas (Echo of Lithuania), preventing the council from reaching a wider public audience.
+On 21 September, the attendees at the conference elected a 20-member Council of Lithuania to establish the resolution.
+The German authorities did not allow the resolution to be published, but they did permit the council to proceed.
+The authorities censored the council's newspaper, Lietuvos aidas (Echo of Lithuania), preventing the council from reaching a wider audience.
 The conference also resolved that a constituent assembly be elected "in conformity with democratic principles by all the inhabitants of Lithuania".

 Membership

-The twenty men who composed the initial council were of different ages (the youngest was 25; the oldest 66), social status, professions, and political affiliations.
+The twenty men who composed the initial council were of different ages (the youngest was 25; the oldest 66), social statuses, professions, and political affiliations.
 There were eight lawyers, four priests, three agronomists, two financiers, a doctor, a publisher, and an engineer.
 Eight of the members were Christian democrats and seven were not affiliated.
 All except one had gained degrees in tertiary education.
 The council's last surviving member, Aleksandras Stulginskis, died in September 1969.